This Homemade Tomato Juice tastes similar to V8 but is SO much better! Serve as a refreshing drink, as an ingredient in

 - Return juice to the stock pot and bring to a boil again, adding salt, onion salt, and celery salt according to how many quarts of juice you have yielded.

-- If canning, pour 2 Tbsp lemon juice into sterilized quart-sized jars.
+- If canning, pour 2 tablespoons lemon juice into sterilized quart-sized jars.
 Add tomato juice leaving about 1/2" air space at the top.